conoroshea1996/elderJsTest/src/routes/blog/hiring-managing-remote-workers.md

 ---
-title: "Hiring and managing remote workers"
+title: 'Hiring and managing remote workers'
-date: "2017-02-27"
+date: '2017-02-27'
 categories:
-  - "recruiting-strategy"
+  - 'recruiting-strategy'
-slug: "hiring-managing-remote-workers"
+slug: 'hiring-managing-remote-workers'
-seoTitle: "Hiring and managing remote workers"
+seoTitle: 'Hiring and managing remote workers'
-seoDescription: "Learn how to best hire and manage remote workers within your organisation with the help of recruitment software HireHive"
+seoDescription: 'Learn how to best hire and manage remote workers within your organisation with the help of recruitment software HireHive'
-author: "Orla-Hodnett"
+author: 'Orla-Hodnett'
-coverImage: "/images/remote.png"
+coverImage: '/images/remote.png'
 ---

 The same thing can often be seen with recruiting.
 With the increasing competition for talent, sometimes the most qualified person for the job is at a geographical remove from your office.